 It is no surprise that women and men are different from each other.

-When they come to be photographed, they come in with different expectation, goals and images attached to them already.
+When they come to be photographed, they come in with different expectations, goals, and images attached to them already.
 The trend of the day dictates that female portrait photoshoots usually revolve more around fashion and glamour.
-Hence, photographing them involves focusing more on their beauty, makeup, clothes and accessories.
+Hence, photographing them involves focusing more on their beauty, makeup, clothes, and accessories.

 This might not be the case with male portrait photography poses.
 Unless the photoshoot is for a fashion label, male portrait photoshoots rarely emphasize clothing, accessories or enhanced beauty.

-Moreover, there are different stereotypes attached with both the genders that your clients might prefer highlighting in their distinctive photoshoots.
+Moreover, there are different stereotypes attached to both genders that your clients might prefer highlighting in their distinctive photoshoots.
 Women can get away with both feminine and slightly masculine looks.
 However, generally, it is demanded that they be portrayed as curvy, stylish figures with flawless beauty.

 On the other hand, the case with male photography is entirely the opposite!
 It is preferred that they be portrayed as rugged, confident, fit, and absolutely masculine beings.
 The focus in male portraits is more on edgy angles rather than body curves.
 And almost all your clients, in this case, might actually opt for a raw and disheveled look rather than a pretty, neat, and put-together look.